zopyx/zopyx.plone.migration/README.txt

 The purpose of this package is to provide scripts to export AT-based content into a more generic format that can be used by an importer script for re-import into a Plone 4 site.
+The main goal of the scripts is to get Plone content in a more clean way out of Plone 2/3 site and to import it into a clean way into a fresh Plone 4 site.

 Installation
 ------------